 - Sense of accomplishment

-There is a reason this is one of the fastest-growing forms of holistic addiction therapy.
+There is a reason that horse therapy is one of the fastest-growing forms of holistic addiction therapy.
 Science agrees with this reason.
 Horses provide a real connection.
-For many, that is a entirely new feeling.
-The horse gives them a sense of hope to continue on.
+For many clients, this is an entirely new feeling.
+The horse gives them a sense of hope to continue on their journey to recovery.
 Once they experience this in real life, they can apply it to human interaction.
-The world can only hope to see more success stories as more scientific studies support this form of treatment.
+The world can hope to see more success stories as more scientific studies support the benefits of equine therapy.

 The Benefits of Equine Therapy in Addiction Treatment

 The benefits of working with horses in a therapeutic environment are endless.
-Our modern world is only now discovering how beneficial these magnificent creatures really are.
+Our modern world is only now discovering how beneficial these magnificent creatures really are for addiction treatment.
 Humans are very connected to nature and animals.
 When we get back to our roots and allow ourselves to feel that connection, incredible inner healing occurs.

 Developing Character through Equine Therapy